Sharon Herbert, University of Michigan

-This Kelsey field project follows up and expands on questions raised by earlier Museum excavations at Sepphoris and Tel Anafa.
-Tel Kedesh is the largest unexcavated tel site in Upper Galilee, occupying an area of ca. 9 to 10 hectares.
+Tel Kedesh is a large tel site in Upper Galilee, occupying an area of ca. 20-25 acres.
 It is located on the land of Kibbutz Malkia, some 450 meters above sea level and about 10 kilometers northwest of Hazor.
-Situated in one of the richest agricultural zones of modern Israel, the area of Kedesh and the Upper Galilee has been home since antiquity to a tapestry of cultural and ethnic groups, from the Israelite tribe of Naphthali to Phoenicians from the nearby city of Tyre.
-Many successive layers of occupation can be seen in the road cut along the north edge of the tel, and a Roman temple, preserved to architrave height, stands to the east of the mound.
+Situated in one of the richest agricultural zones of modern Israel, the area of Kedesh and the Upper Galilee has been home since antiquity to a tapestry of cultural and ethnic groups, from the Israelite tribe of Naphtali to Phoenicians from the nearby city of Tyre.